deckr41/nvim/README.md

 > capabilities, while **:musical_score: Higher-Order Agents** orchestrate them
 > to solve complex problems across your codebase.

-`deckr41/nvim` is a Neovim plugin that adds 🤖 LLM capabilities directly into your workflow, allowing per-project AI customization through 📂 collocated `.d41rc` files, turning folders into **Pure Agents**—AI agents with their own identity, mission and context, akin to pure functions with clear domains and boundaries.
+`deckr41/nvim` is a Neovim plugin that adds 🤖 LLM capabilities into your coding workflow.
+It allows per-project AI customization through 📂 collocated `.d41rc` files, effectively turning folders into **Pure Agents** - AI agents with their own identity, mission, and context, similar to pure functions with clear domains and boundaries.

 At a higher level, your projects become **Higher-Order Agents**, orchestrating and composing Pure Agents to build features across your entire codebase.